musale/musale-dev/content/cv/_index.md

   - Software Design
   - Teamwork
   - Linux
+  - Kubernetes
+  - Cloud Engineering
 ---

 ## Summary

-I’m a passionate and innovative software developer.
-I have over seven years of experience developing web applications.
-I also provide technical management for small teams of software developers.
+I am a talented, driven and enthusiastic software engineer interested in web development, distributed systems and building better developer experiences.
+I have over nine years of experience creating software, collaborating in cross functional teams and creating value using technology.

 ## Skills: This Is What I Do...

 ### Software development

-- Programming in Python, Go, and JavaScript (Node JS, ES5/6).
+- Programming in Python, Go, and TypeScript (Node JS, ES5/6).
 - Developing and consuming RESTful APIs.
 - Software architecture, design, analysis, development, and maintenance.
 - Software deployment with tools like systemd, Kubernetes, and Docker.